endlessparadigm/Predicting-Work-Efficiency/README.md

 The length of the pipe (L) is the amount of time for one team to send the work to the subsequent team.

 The pipe radius, R, would be our FTE (Full Time Equivalent) - or basically a numeric representation of the amount of man-hours available at any point in time (for each category).
+We have project hours logged thanks to PPM, this part  should be easy.
+[Radius vs diameter.
+2d vs 3/4d in EE time]

 The volumetric flow rate, Q is the amount of time it takes for the fluid to reach the End point from the Start point.
-(We can also apply this for determining the time it takes inside the bucket such as T1s>T1e as opposed to between buckets bucket-transfer T1 > T2).
+(We can also apply this for determining the time it takes inside the bucket such as T1s > T1e as opposed to between buckets (or bucket-transfer) T1 > T2).
+Now I just need to explain this to the leadership team!
+I think they'll be impressed.

-#

 [Excel functions]